unOFFICIAL WILLIAM SMITH HOME PAGE

 TO THE SCATTERED SAINTS.

 Viewing, as we do, the perilous condition that the Church is in, it is with mingled feelings of joy and grief that we take our pen to write, and we sincerely hope that the Brethren will not misconstrue our intentions on this subject, for we truly feel anxious that something should be done for the Salvation of the church, and it is our desire that the spirit of humility, charity and truth should characterize our present undertaking, while we attempt to remove the stumbling blocks that have been placed before the world by those who have not honored their profession.
 While we write, we must say, that in order to do justice to our feelings, for some time past we have been disgusted, and grieved at heart, at the many discordant factions that have destroyed the peace of the church.
 We cannot view these evils in any other point of light, than a departure from the faith, and a usurpation on the part of some to lead the church that God has not appointed to that authority.
-The evils that have broken up Nauvoo are not without a cause, and the greatest evil that ever cursed any people or nation is usurpation and the violation of law and rights, and such is the true doctrine taught by them, that the gospel is taken from the Gentiles as a mark not only of their assumption of power, but an evidence of their departure from the true faith of the church — and we also view this as among the principal causes that have overthrown our brethren, and for no other cause than to hide the crimes they have committed, have they sought their abode in the wilderness.
+The evils that have broken up Nauvoo are not without a cause, and the greatest evil that ever cursed any people or nation, is usurpation and the violation of law and rights, and such is the true character of the present leaders who have gone West.
+We look upon the doctrine taught by them, that the gospel is taken from the Gentiles, as a mark not only of their assumption of power, but an evidence of their departure from the true faith of the church -- and we do most solemnly protest against the doctrine of secret oaths and covenants -- and we also view this as among the principal causes that have overthrown our brethren, and for no other cause than to hide the crimes they have committed, have they sought their abode in the wilderness.
 We feel confident that the feelings of hundreds, yea, thousands, of our scattered brethren will respond to the sentiment when we say, that this removal to the wilderness must end in the destruction of the lives of most of those who have ventured to this uncalled for and hazardous undertaking.

 We are particular dear brethren, in calling your attention to some of these points, that you may see the gross impositions that have been practised upon the church, and by whom; and also that you may see who it is that has brought upon us our present trouble and distress.